What is the Set (M) Form?

 You must state in your Set M application form all your reasons for wishing to settle in the UK.

-You must complete your Set M application form must in all its sections.
+You must complete your Set M application form must in all its sections and include the relevant documents.
 These include:

 - Personal information (Sections 1 – 3).
-You need to include details about yourself and your dependants.
+You need to include details about yourself and your dependents

 - Proof of knowledge of life and language in the UK (Section 5).
 To be eligible for ILR in the UK, you must pass the Life in the UK test.
-You also need to pass a recognised ESOL qualification to prove adequate proficiency in English.
-If you are under the age of 18 or over the age of 64, you are exempt from this requirement.
+You also need to pass a recognised English language test/ ESOL academic qualification to prove adequate proficiency in English.
+If you are under the age of 18 or over the age of 64, you are exempt from this requirement

-- Financial Requirements (Section 8).
-To prove your financial situation, you can present bank statements, pay slips, and other documents.
+- Financial requirement (Section 8).
+To prove your financial situation, you can present bank statements, payslips, cash savings, guaranteed income payment, personal independence payment, and other documents

 - Personal history (Section 9).
-You must provide details about any criminal convictions, or civil judgments against you or any dependants.
-The UKVI will double check this information with other relevant agencies.
-For this reason, you must answer these questions as accurately as possible.
+You must provide details about any criminal convictions, or civil judgments against you or any dependents.
+UK Visa and Immigration (UKVI) will double-check this information with other relevant agencies.
+For this reason, you must answer these questions as accurately as possible

 When to submit your Set M Form for Indefinite Leave to Remain

-ILR applications are time sensitive, meaning you must submit your request before your current leave expires.
-However, you must not file your Set (M) Form more than 28 days before your current immigration status ends.
+ILR applications are time-sensitive, meaning you must submit your request before your current leave expires.
+However, according to the immigration rules, you must not file your Set (M) Form more than 28 days before your current immigration status ends.

-When you submit your Indefinite Leave to Remain form, both you and your dependants must already be present in the UK.
+When you submit your Indefinite Leave to Remain form, both you and your dependents must already be present in the UK.

-As a part of your ILR application process, you will be summoned to your local post office to collect your biometric data.
+As a part of your ILR application process, you will be asked to attend your local post office to collect your biometric data.
 If you are under 18, your parents or legal guardian must accompany you.

 What are the fees for filling out the set (M) Form?